Now I Do Web Stuff!

 After an entrepreneurial career in investment real estate I've gone into a new field that I've had a longtime interest in: Web Development.
 Learning new things is a way of life for a Web Developer.
 I'm excited about that.
 I hope to join a team building things much larger than one person can build alone.

 On a personal note, I've lifted buildings off the ground, built Craftsman style treehouses, pirate ships, giant spiders, driven a boat around France, and I enjoy sharing puns with friends.

-Visit my Web-projects described below.
+Visit a few of my Web-projects described below.